0xPARC/0xparc-intro-book/src/kzg.typ

 #remark[
-  The last sentence is worth bearing in mind: in all the protocols we'll see, the pairing is only used by the _verifier_ Victor, never by the prover Penny.
+  The last sentence is worth bearing in mind: in all the protocols we'll see, the pairing is only used by the _verifier_ Victor, never by the prover Peggy.
 ]

 #remark[We don't know how to do multilinear pairings][